vckyou/Reforestation/README.md

-## How many optometrists does it take to change a light bulb?
-1 or 2?
-1... or 2?
+## Cosmetic surgery used to be such a taboo subject.
+## Now you can talk about Botox and nobody raises an eyebrow.